Action connections in Shortcuts

 Many Shortcuts actions can accept input and provide output.
 Some actions accept only input, create only output, or pass input through as output without changing it.

-Tap an action’s icon in the shortcut to see a description of the action, the types of input it accepts and the types of output it provides.
+Tap an action’s icon in the shortcut, then tap Show Info to see a description of the action, the types of input it accepts and the types of output it provides.

 Some actions accept only specific types of content as input.
 Actions that aren’t compatible appear in the list without a connecting line, to show that the actions won’t work together.
 For example, the Get Current Location action can’t provide an output for the Create Playlist action because Create Playlist requires a song item, not a map location.